If you’d told me only ten years ago that I’d be obsessed with chickens,

 My only contact with chickens was my mother.
-Evacuated from the city to the country during the second World War, she was sent to a chicken farm where she and her brother, at the tender ages of six and eight, were set to work …
+Evacuated from Liverpool city to the countryside of North Wales during the second World War because of intense bombings, she was sent to a chicken farm where she and her brother, at the tender ages of six and eight, were set to work …

 No, I can’t even begin to say it … set to work … wringing the poor chooks' necks.

 Honestly.
 No kidding.
 If she were here, she would tell you the tale herself.
 It left an indelible mark on her life.